callstack/react-native-testing-library/website/docs/API.md

 #### `hostComponentNames` option

-The internal names of `Text` and `TextInput` components used by `byText`, `byDisplayValue` and `byPlaceholderText` queries.
+The internal names of the components `Text` and `TextInput` used by `byText`, `byDisplayValue` and `byPlaceholderText` queries.
 This should only be changed if you're using a version of React Native that is not compatible with the version of @testing-library/react-native.
-If that's the case, then failed getBy queries should suggest the appropriate config to use.
+If that's the case, then failed getBy and findBy queries should suggest the appropriate config to use.

 ### `resetToDefaults()`